GurusaranSP/Expense-Tracker-Web-using-python/expenses-web.md

 I'm *Guru Saran Satsangi Peddinti*, and this is my *Local Web-Based Expense & Savings Tracker* — designed to stay private, fast, and fully offline.

-Unlike cloud-based trackers that send your personal finance data across servers, this app keeps everything *stored locally inside SQLite*, with a clean and lightweight browser UI powered by Flask.*
+Unlike cloud-based trackers that send your personal finance data across servers, this app keeps everything *stored locally inside SQLite*, with a clean and lightweight browser UI powered by Flask*.

 Your money.
 Your data.